Management of HIV in Pregnancy

 - Pregnant women should be offered screening for HIV early in pregnancy because appropriate antenatal interventions can reduce MTCT of HIV infection.

-- Interventions to reduce MTCT of HIV during the antenatal period include antiretroviral therapy (ART), elective caesarean section delivery and avoidance of breast-feeding after delivery.
+- Interventions to reduce MTCT of HIV during the antenatal period include antiretroviral therapy (ART), pre-labour caesarean section delivery and avoidance of breastfeeding after delivery.

 - These interventions can reduce the risk of mother-to-child HIV transmission from 25-30% to less than 1%.